engreimor/hp50g/README.md

 # hp50g-code

-###Description###

-Some code written when I was a civil engineering undergrad.
-Maybe it helps someone.
+Some code written in College.
+Maybe it helps someone, maybe not.

 Sorry but the code is not commented nor translated.

 ###How to use###
+You'll need HPUserEdit IDE to view/edit/test code ( or any other editor combined with a real calculator or an emulator ).

-You'll need HPUserEdit IDE to view/edit/test code.
-This used to be available at [HpCalc](hpcalc.org).
+This used to be available at [HpCalc](http://www.hpcalc.org/).

-Another useful application is TGV Editor, also available for free at HpCalc.
+Another application that worth mentioning is TGV Editor, also available for free at [HpCalc](http://www.hpcalc.org/).